Please read our Covid 19 update before proceeding

 What is the commitment?

-Fostering can be a very rewarding experience, especially with a dog which has come straight from the race track as you help him acclimatise to home life.
-Some dogs will have never seen a house before and will be afraid of the TV, washing machine, vacuum etc. They will need calm friendly reassurance to get them through the early days.
-Some dogs will have already been living with a family who can no longer keep them.
-All they need is to be loved again!
+Fostering is very rewarding, especially with a dog which has come straight from the race track as you help them acclimatise to life outside kennels for the first time ever in their lives.
+Nearly all our dogs will have never seen a house before and will be afraid of the TV, washing machine, vacuum etc. They will all need toilet training and familiarisation with a new environment and routine.
+They will have rarely met other breeds of dog and some of them will be more anxious about this than others.
+The big wide world we all know can be a very scary place for a dog never exposed to any of it before.
+They all respond really well to calm, friendly reassurance and positive reinforcement and praise to get them through the early days.
+Albeit quite rare we do get some dogs who have already been living with a family who can no longer keep them.
+All they usually need is to be loved again!

 What will it cost me?

 We pay for all approved veterinary treatment and provide food, bedding etc if you need it.
 You just need to provide love and tlc.